Pre-sale Prep: What you should do before you Go to Market

 When you decide to sell your business, you have two immediate choices.
 Do you want to sell in the short-term, possibly making concessions for company weaknesses?
 Or do you want to delay the sale to address weaknesses and improve company value?

-Preparing your business for sale first can result in a much higher valuation and sales price if you take the actions discussed below.
-Weā€™ve been in the valuation game for over 20 years, so we have a pretty good idea of what you need before you sell.
-Here is your presale prep list:
+If you take the actions discussed below, preparing your business for sale first can result in a much higher valuation, a higher sales price, and a shorter deal timeline.
+We’ve been in the valuation game for over 20 years, so we have a pretty good idea of what you need before you sell.
+Here is your pre-sale checklist:

 Evaluate

-Before all else, itā€™s critical to evaluate the state of the business.
+Before all else, it’s critical to evaluate the state of the business.
 Your potential buyers want lower risk and high rewards.
 For each category, ask yourself if that aspect of the company is strong, adequate, or needs some work before a sale.

 Financial Conditions